 7 Breast Cancer Awareness Month Ideas to Help Fundraisers Make an Impact

-But for far too many people, Breast Cancer Awareness Month is also a painful reminder of the more than 42,000 U.S. women and men we still lose—almost entirely to metastatic disease—each year.
-It’s a call to action to fund more lifesaving research, this year especially.
-Even as we navigate the COVID-19 pandemic, women and men are still hearing the words, “You have breast cancer.”
+But for far too many people, Breast Cancer Awareness Month is also a painful reminder of the more than 42,000 U.S. women and men we will lose—almost entirely to metastatic disease—each year.
+It’s a call to action to fund more research to save lives and improve outcomes.

-It’s because of our supporters’ efforts and time that BCRF is able to fund the brightest minds in research and make an impact all year long.
-Though events will continue to look different this fall, there are still innovative ways to raise money for breast cancer research.
+It’s thanks to our supporters’ efforts that BCRF can fund the brightest minds in research and make an impact all year long.
+There are tons of innovative ways to raise money for breast cancer research.
 If you are looking for inspiration, start with these seven Breast Cancer Awareness Month ideas for fundraisers.

-DIY a race.
-Many organized races and fitness events are being held virtually, so you can still sign up and participate.
-Or opt to create your own personal challenge to fundraise for research this Breast Cancer Awareness Month.
+Go the distance.
+Many organized races and fitness events are taking place in person again or have introduced a hybrid approach.
+Find a local race to participate in or create your own personal challenge to fundraise for research this Breast Cancer Awareness Month.
 Walk, run, ride, or swim a specific distance and reach out to your family and friends to support your goal.
-Is your local gym streaming virtual classes or hosting them with proper social distance?
+Is your local gym hosting fitness classes, in person or virtually?
 Ask a manager if the gym would host a special fundraising class.
-Ask individuals to make a donation in order to join.
+Ask individuals to donate in order to join.

 Embrace milestones.
-Ask for donations on your birthday, wedding day, or on a special anniversary.
-Though many of us still aren’t able to see our friends and family as much or as closely as we want, collecting donations for a good cause can be a great way to feel connected from afar.
+Ask for donations on your birthday, wedding day, or a special anniversary.
+If you're bringing friends and family together, give your celebration additional meaning by collecting donations for a good cause.

 Game for research.
-Online gaming and livestreaming are perfect socially distant activities since they can be done from the comfort of home.
+Online gaming and livestreaming have become increasingly popular over the last few years.
 Consider hosting a charity stream on Twitch (Tiltify or Softgiving allow you to collect donations) to support BCRF’s research and breast cancer awareness—all while having fun.
 Visit our gaming page for resources and tips for hosting a successful stream.
-If you’re more of a traditional game night fan, pick an online board game like Monopoly, Scrabble, or Settlers of Catan, and recruit some friends to play after they make a donation.
+If you’re more of a traditional gamer, host a game night, or pick an online board game like Monopoly, Scrabble, or Settlers of Catan, and recruit some friends to play after they make a donation.

 Go virtual.
 We have all become accustomed to seeing in-person events shift to online formats.
-You can do this with your fundraiser, too.
-Video platforms including Facebook Live, YouTube Live, and Zoom make it easy to bring your community together online.
+You can do this with your breast cancer fundraiser, too.
+Video platforms including Facebook Live, YouTube Live, and Zoom make it easy to bring your community together online, especially if your friends and family live in different places.
 While it may take a little reimagining of what you might normally do, there are many ways to engage your supporters from home.
 You might host a virtual movie night, create a friendly online competition like trivia, or ask a local singer or band to give a virtual performance.

 Engage employees and coworkers.
 For many people, working from home—without water coolers, breakrooms, and cubicles—has made it harder to get to know colleagues.
-People have found they are even clocking longer hours and not taking lunches or breaks.
-So, employers are creating opportunities for employees to interact with one another in inclusive, social settings.
+It's a great time to re-engage with your colleagues and get to know one another better.
 Employees especially appreciate a culture of philanthropy in the workplace, so consider incorporating your commitment to research this Breast Cancer Awareness Month.
-Share breast cancer statistics, encourage employees to wear pink to virtual meetings, and start a company fundraising page to leverage in October and beyond.
+Share breast cancer statistics, encourage employees to wear pink to the office or in virtual meetings, and start a company fundraising page to leverage in October and beyond.

 Harness hobbies for good.
-Many people have found creative outlets to stay busy while spending more time inside.
-If you’re knitting or sewing, making jewelry, painting, or doing something else that showcases a talent, offer your homemade treasure in exchange for a donation to your online fundraiser.
+Many people tapped into their creative side and have found or rediscovered creative outlets in recent years.
+If you’re knitting or sewing, making jewelry, painting, or doing something else that showcases a talent, offer your homemade treasure in exchange for a donation to your online breast cancer fundraiser.

-Fundraise on Facebook.
-The world’s largest social media platform has made it very easy for their users to give back to the causes they care about most.
-As an alternative to BCRF’s fundraising platform, set up a Facebook fundraiser to show your support for BCRF and our research.
-Just as when you post on Facebook, once you create your Facebook fundraiser, your friends will see your initiative in their newsfeed, allowing them to make a donation and help you hit your goal.
-Interested in launching your Facebook fundraiser for BCRF?
-Login to your Facebook account, click “Fundraisers,” and then select “The Breast Cancer Research Foundation” as your nonprofit.
-Facebook will walk you through a few short steps, and then you are ready to go.
-One hundred percent of donations made through Facebook come directly to BCRF.
+Fundraise on Facebook and Instagram.
+Social media platforms have made it very easy for their users to give back to the causes they care about most.
+As an alternative to BCRF’s fundraising platform, set up a Facebook or Instagram fundraiser to show your support for BCRF and our research.
+Just as when you post on either platform, once you create your fundraiser, your friends will see your initiative in their feed, allowing them to make a donation and help you hit your goal.
+Click here to explore the many opportunities to support BCRF through Facebook and Instagram.

-It’s never too soon to start planning a way to creatively fundraise for Breast Cancer Awareness Month.
+It’s never too soon to make plans to try one of these Breast Cancer Awareness Month ideas or come up with your own.
 Click here to set up an online fundraising page and launch your initiative.
 Show your commitment to research by making the first donation, and then share your link with family and friends so everyone knows you are helping to be the end of breast cancer.

 Got another creative plan for the fall?
 No matter how you’re fundraising, keep these general tips in mind:

-If you have any questions or need help organizing your fundraiser, we’re here to assist.
+If you have any questions or need help organizing your breast cancer fundraiser, we’re here to assist.
 Please email email@example.com.